 In the first instance, please contact the Royal Borough of Windsor & Maidenhead.
-Booklets and application forms for entry into Reception are available from the RBWM.
+Booklets and application forms for entry into Reception are available online.
 Contact details are as follows:

-The Admissions Department Royal Borough of Windsor and Maidenhead

-Town Hall St Ives Road
+The Admissions Department Royal Borough of Windsor and Maidenhead Town Hall St Ives Road Maidenhead SL6 1RF Email: r